-Student Salon practical operations are graded with a numbered grading scale from a score of 4 to 1, based on how well the student completed the operation.
-Only a Service ticket that is signed by the instructor at the beginning, middle and end of the service is considered complete for each Practical Operation performed.
+Student Salon practical operations are graded with a numbered grading scale from a score of 4 to 1.
 The instructor has the opportunity to comment, offer suggestions, recommend retail products, and gives a final grade for the service completed.

-All service tickets are filed in the Admission's Office.
+ioi the service completed.
 4 (A) 100-90 3 out of 3 grading criteria areas completed successfully 3 (B) 89-80 2 out of 3 grading criteria areas completed successfully 2 (C) 79-75 1 out of 3 grading criteria areas completed successfully 1 (D) 74-0 0 out of 3 grading criteria areas completed successfully GRADING CRITERIA Each criteria item should be scored with either a yes or no. 1.
 Consultation/Preparation Meet our professional dress policy, greet the client warmly and introduce yourself.
 Create rapport.
 Setup is accurate, complete and on time.
 Working area is clean and neat.
 Student listens to the needs of client, asks questions, and estimates cost of service.
 2. Service/Procedures At midpoints: movements, application of products, and steps of service are accurate and competent pursuant to rubrics and/or protocols from primary training or manufacturer's instructions.
 Timing is appropriate.
 3. Closure Student understands products and educates client about home care.
 Student escorts client to reception area and cleans work area.